thisdot/open-source/libs/rxidb/README.md

 #### addItem()

-If you have an Object Store that is set to `autoIncrement`, you can use the `addItem` operator to add a new value to the store.
+If you have an Object Store, that was set to `autoIncrement`, you can use the `addItem` operator to add a new value to the store.

 ```typescript
 import { connectIndexedDb, getObjectStore, addItem } from '@this-dot/rxidb';